Skip to content

 Every filter condition is an object with the following fields:

-field name of the field to filter by, as it appears in the results
+: Name of the field to filter by, as it appears in the results. -

-value actual value to filter by. for fields other than timestamp this can also be a list of possible values (only for "eq" comparison)
+: Actual value to filter by.
+For fields other than timestamp, this can also be a list of possible values (only for "eq" comparison). -

-op if type is numeric (this includes timestamps), this can be used to define the type of comparison. it can be one of:
+: If the type is numeric (this includes timestamps), this can be used to define the type of comparison.
+It can be one of:

 Query Results

-"results" is always an object with one or a few fields.
-Usually, this is "totals" and/or "details", the first containing results for the whole period, the second an array of values for subperiods.
-Both total and subperiod usually contain "ts_from" and "ts_to" timestamps, to show the exact time range that data were retrieved for, and then some "values" or just "count".
+"Results" is always an object with one or a few fields.
+Usually, this is "totals" and/or "details", the first containing results for the whole period, the second an array of values for sub-periods.
+Both total and sub-period usually contain "ts_from" and "ts_to" timestamps, to show the exact time range that data were retrieved for, and then some "values

-See the description of the particular query type for details on what results contains and the results format, with some examples.
+See the description of the particular query type for details on what results contain and the results format, with some examples.

-System queries return data collected by telegraf system regarding different system parameters, and are used for displaying system widgets (that can be used later on for diagnosing system performance).
+System queries return data collected by the system regarding different system parameters and are used for displaying system widgets (that can be used later on for diagnosing system performance).

 {